How to Fix F4E1 error — heating fault on Whirlpool WED8000DW (Electric)

 F4E1 error — heating fault

-This step-by-step repair guide walks you through fixing f4e1 error — heating fault on your Whirlpool WED8000DW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through how to fix the F4E1 error — heating fault on your Whirlpool WED8000DW (Electric).
+With the right tools and parts, this repair is something most homeowners can tackle in just 1–2 hours, saving you from a costly service call.

-On the WED8000DW, always test the thermal cutoff fuse (part #WP3392519) before replacing the heating element — techs often swap the element first and miss a failed fuse that will blow the new element within weeks.
-Also watch for a cracked exhaust duct inside the cabinet near the heating housing; restricted airflow is what kills these components repeatedly on this model.
+Before you replace the heating element on the WED8000DW, always test the thermal cutoff fuse (part #WP3392519).
+I’ve seen many technicians swap the element first and overlook a blown fuse, which will destroy the new element within weeks.
+Also, check for any cracks in the exhaust duct inside the cabinet near the heating housing; restricted airflow can lead to repeated failures in this model.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.